ucb-art/filter/README.md

 cd ..
 ```

-See the [https://github.com/ucb-art/dsp-framework/blob/master/README.md](dsp-framework README) for more details on this infrastructure.
+See the [dsp-framework README](https://github.com/ucb-art/dsp-framework/blob/master/README.md) for more details on this infrastructure.
 Build the dependencies by typing `make libs`.

 ## Building